rebelloV/ctzn-extended/README.md

 ### 📺 Videos

-CTZN's development has been live-streamed from day 1.
+Standard CTZN's development has been live-streamed from day 1.
 You can [watch the archives on YouTube](https://www.youtube.com/channel/UCSkcL4my2wgDRFvjQOJzrlg).

 ### Attributions